Strategizing University Rank Improvement using Interpretable Machine Learning and Data Visualization

 Maintaining a good rank and ascending in the rankings is not easy because it requires considerable resources, efforts and planning.
-To prepare a roadmap for rank improvement, an institute needs to understand the specific ranking model, the important trends in the ranking data, identify the weak areas of the institute and quantitatively assess the scope of improvement with available resources.
+To prepare a roadmap for rank improvement, an institute needs to understand the specific ranking model, the important trends in the ranking data, perform a SWOT analysis and quantitatively assess the scope of improvement with available resources.
 Although several issues have been raised regarding the different ranking models and the indicators used to capture the quality of universities, but still there is no consensus on the best possible framework~\cite{raan}.
 Besides, data collection and its reliability still remains a major weakness.
 University rankings are generally determined based on scores that are a congregation of parameters attached to measurable variables.
-Every university ranking framework uses definite rules to rank the universities based on the data collected about their performance in chosen set of parameters~\cite{twentyseven}.
+Generally, each ranking framework uses its own set of parameters and the data for individual metrics are condensed into a single final score for determining the rank thereby making it a complex multivariate problem.
+Every university ranking framework uses definite rules to rank the universities based on the data collected about their performance in chosen set of parameters.
 However, recent findings show that there are reasonable similarities between different ranking frameworks, even though each applies a different methodology~\cite{ranksimilarity}.
 Research is a parameter that appears across most ranking systems and is considered one of the most important factor~\cite{plosone18}.
 However, as ranking systems rely on varied quantitative values, it becomes a major challenge for a university to know which parameter greatly affected its ranking.
 An in-depth quantitative analysis and visualization of ranking data (absolute and relative) can help the universities to objectively identify the areas of improvement and layout a framework for improvement.
 Improvement in rankings might need concentrated attention on underlying issues pertaining to an institute.